Skip to content

 3.5 Integrate

 While Wireup is framework-agnostic, usage can be simplified when using it alongside one of the integrations.
-A key benefit of the integrations, is removing the need to have a global container variable and the need to decorate injection targets in the frameworks.
+Key benefits of the integrations are:

 4. Test